eoyebami/eoyebami.github.io/IaC/ansible/2024-06-04-ansible-variables.md

 * Saving command output as a var
   - Within the var, you can pull a variety of information that you can use
-    * `result.rc`: '0' is ran successfully or '1' if it failed
+    * `result.rc`: '0' if ran successfully or '1' if it failed
     * `result.start`: start time of command
     * `result.end`: end time of command
     * `result.stdout`: stdout of command